osikazuzanna/osikazuzanna.github.io/_pages/about.md

 ======

 - I am an active member of my faculty's PhD Council, where we raise issues PhD face and try to address them.
-- I also coordinate 15EC master's course, Interdisciplinary Advance AI Project happening in Q5.
+- I also coordinate AI projects within Joint Interdisciplinary Project at TU Delft
-- If you are interested in writing your master thesis with me, refer to my PhD Projects and see if you are interested in working with me on them
+- If you are interested in collaborating on a project with me or writing your master thesis, please refer to Open Calls Section of my website